WesleyBryie/ChumBucket/wiki/megathread/related_subreddits.md

 These subreddits are centered around technologies that have ties with piracy, but are not centered around discussing piracy itself or piracy methods.
 Read their rules for clarification.

-* /r/VPN
+* /r/VPN - Discussion of VPNs

-* /r/VPNTorrents
+* /r/VPNTorrents - Discussion of VPNs for the purpose of torrenting

 * /r/NetflixViaVPN

+* /r/torrents - For dicussion and tech support for torrenting.

+* /r/jailbreak - Subreddit related to iOS jailbreaking and sideloading of third party apps

 * /r/PleX  -  Media server.
 DIY netflix.
 Parent site is [plex.tv](https://plex.tv/)

 * /r/jellyfin - Open-source media server.
 DIY netflix.
 Parent site is [jellyfin.org](https://jellyfin.org/)

 * /r/Emby - Media server.
 DIY netflix.
 Parent site is [emby.media](https://emby.media/)

-* /r/torrents - For dicussion and tech support for torrenting.

 * /r/sonarr - Community  subreddit for Sonarr, the TV feed downloader.
 Parent site is [sonarr.tv](https://sonarr.tv/)